Steps To Fight Your HOA In Texas

 THE ULTIMATE HOA GUIDE

 Love Investors and the National Homeowners Advocate Group have partnered to serve as resources when “fighting your HOA” due to unethical HOA Board members and property management.
 We would also like to stress that your situation is not necessarily about the “fight”, but more so being EMPOWERED by knowing your HOA rights in Texas.
 Please use this page as a guide to take small action steps to fight your HOA in Texas.
 Here you will be directed to the proper agencies to report corruption or fraud.
 You’ll also have the option to receive letter templates to use for formal requests, disputes, and complaints with your HOA Board, its property manager/debt collector, attorney, or representatives.
 Love Investors, the National Homeowners Advocate Group, nor their representatives are attorneys.
 Please always seek professional legal advice as needed.
 Then get a 2nd and 3rd opinion, maybe even a 4th. 🙂

-Why was this resource page created for you?
+Why was this resource page created for homeowners wanting to protect their rights against Texas HOA’s?
 Catch up from the beginning here…

 - When to replace HOA board members and property management

 - Important Tips to protect your Texas HOA rights

 - Mitigation before Litigation

 - Letter templates for correspondence with your Association

 When to replace Bully HOA Board Members & Corrupt Property Management?

 - Are fines being assessed discriminantly?